-Incarcerated persons placed in restraints for longer than one hour should receive a range-ofmotion procedure that will allow for the movement of the extremities.
-Range-of-motion exercise will consist of alternate movement of the extremities (i.e., right arm and left leg) for a minimum of 10 minutes every two hours.
+Incarcerated persons placed in restraints for longer than one hour should receive a range-of-motion procedure that will allow for the movement of the extremities.
+Range-of-motion exercise will consist of alternate movement of the extremities (i.e., right arm and left leg) no less than once every hour.